YaffaWolkowich/CICD/services/storage/func-user-disable-wow/README.md

-# Get storage list by subscription function
+# User Disable Automation function

 This folder contains code that will be deployed to function-app in Azure.
-The function receives the name of the subscription and returns all the storage in it.
+The function contains an automatic process for disabling access of external users after a specified period of time from their creation.

 ## Dependencies